weirdev/lagern/BackupCore/Notes.md

 ﻿*********************
 IN PROGRESS
-Backup from sub directory of actual backup source
+Specify a previous backup to use as previous backup when performing a differential backup
-	When backup command issued, check every ancestor of working directory looking for .backup file Specify a previous backup to use as previous backup when performing a differential backup Currently we just use the last backup made
+	Currently we just use the last backup made
 Handle common things that could go wrong